medialize/ally.js/docs/api/util.md

 A component's `engage()` function may return an result object.
 The decorated `disengage()` function is added to that result object and returned to the caller.
 Unlike the singleton decorator, the context decorator returns a unique result object for every `engage()` invocation.

-### Sort elements by tabindex

-`util/sort-elements-by-tabindex` is a function to sort a list of elements in such a way that elements with a positive tabindex (e.g. `[tabindex="4"]`) come first in ascending order and the other nodes remain in DOM order.

 ### Retrieve tabindex value

 `util/tabindex-value` returns the value of the tabindex attribute (not property!) as an integer, or null for missing or invalid values